Helping People, Community & the Planet

 Join me in helping people, community and our planet.

 In Yoga there is an important practice called seva.
 Seva is a Sanskrit word meaning “selfless service” or work performed without any thought of reward or repayment.
 In ancient India seva was believed to help one’s spiritual growth and at the same time contribute to the improvement of a community.
-As a part of the Wonders Wellness™ Institute, I believe deeply in observing seva and I invite you to join me.
+I believe deeply in observing seva and I invite you to join me.

 Together, we can help people around the world who have limiting circumstances.
 We can also help shape society and communities by supporting social justice action.
 Our planet Earth also needs our attention and support.
 You can donate your time, money, specific items or your expertise to helping .
 There are many charity organizations and these here are a just few of my favorites that I like to support and hope you will too!